We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Once that's done, enter your library card information or university login details when prompted to sign up.
 Then, follow the instructions to create your Kanopy account using your email address or Facebook/Google login.
-You'll be able to start streaming in a matter of minutes.
+You can start streaming in minutes.

 What content is on Kanopy?

-Kanopy has a vast library of titles, including a collection of movies and shows for kids available in public libraries only.
-You can browse the catalogue prior to signing up, on the Kanopy website.
+Kanopy has a vast library of titles, including a collection of movies and shows for kids available only in public libraries.
+You can browse the catalogue on the Kanopy website prior to signing up.
 As with most streaming services, new titles are added to the platform on a regular basis.

 The bulk of the library consists of critically acclaimed independent films, foreign flicks and documentaries.
-You'll also see popular titles every now and then, like Moonlight, Eighth Grade or Lady Bird.
+You'll also see popular titles every now and then, such as Hunt for the Wilderpeople, Lion, Donnie Darko or Lady Bird.
 All in all, if you want to dazzle your friends with your vast knowledge of indie or underrated cinema, this is the platform for you.

-Kanopy works with a variety of devices so you can watch on screens big and small, at home or on the go.
-Here's the list:
+Kanopy works with the following devices so you can watch on screens big and small, at home or on the go:

 - Computers: All major browsers